OpenNTI/nti.dataserver/docs/content-anchoring.rst

 following procedure should be used to generate the *primary context*
 object:

-..
-JAM: Define this in words, not an implementation.
-An implementation
-.. is not a specification.
-An implementation contains unnecessary
-.. details that distract from what is actually intended, and probably contains bugs.
-..
-Pseudo-code is alright for *examples*.
-A reference implementation
-.. can be provided in addition.
-..
-Another problem with mixing in implementations is that it makes it
-.. unclear what is actually being specified (i.e., the data structures
-.. required for interoperability).

 Locate the first word to the left of offset in ``textContent``, left_offset_text.
 This string *MAY* contain trailing whitespace, but *MUST NOT* contain leading whitespace.
 If the offset identifies the beginning of the textContent, e.g.